 One of the most distinguishing features of "web3" is the sheer level of handwaviness surrounding it.
-While you can find no end of press releases, Twitter crypto bros, and venture capitalists extolling the virtues of web3, you will have a much harder time finding any definition that's not so full of buzzwords that it becomes meaningless.
+While you can find no end of press releases, crypto evangelists on Twitter, and venture capitalists extolling the virtues of web3, you will have a much harder time finding any definition that's not so full of buzzwords that it becomes meaningless.
+That's because "web3" is first and foremost a marketing term.

-Skeptics of web3 tend to point out that decentralization was a founding tenet of the Internet and is not something that is only (or best) achieved with the blockchain.
-They also tend to point out the enormous environmental impacts of blockchain technology (particularly proof-of work blockchains, including Bitcoin and Ethereum).
+Skeptics of web3 tend to point out that decentralization was a founding tenet of the Internet and is not something that is only (or best) achieved with a blockchain.
+They also tend to point out the enormous environmental impacts of blockchain technology (particularly proof-of-work blockchains, including Bitcoin and until recently Ethereum).
 They also often mention that an awful lot of web3 projects sound quite a bit like Ponzi or pyramid schemes, and question the lack of regulation, oversight, and taxation that makes fraud, tax evasion, and other criminal behavior particularly rampant in the space.

 Ideas described as web3 tend to incorporate some of the following: